 What I Have Learned

 I have learned from the trial of infertility and have been blessed by it as well.
-I have gained empathy for other’s trials as I have gone through my own.
-I have learned to open up and share my experience with others and find that though our circumstances and specific trials may be different, what we learn is frequently very similar.
-I have a better understanding of the blessing that children are that I might not have known if this trial hadn’t been in my path.
-I have had amazing people come into my life that has lifted, strengthened, and helped me.
+Gaining empathy for other’s trials have helped as I have gone through my own.
+I have learned to open up and share my experience with others and even though our circumstances and specific trials may be different, what we learn is frequently very similar.
+My understanding of the blessing children are is different than it might have been if this trial hadn’t been in my path.
+Amazing people have come into my life that has lifted, strengthened, and helped me.
 I still don’t know if I will ever have the experience of having a baby.
 It may not happen.
 Then again, it just might.
 Either way, I will be ok.